Paper Bark Maple Bonsai Material

 Re-pot every 2-4 years using our No2 Bonsai Soil mix.
 Do not be tempted to put this acer in too small a pot as this will dramatically retard it’s growth.
 Feed heavily throughout the growing period using Green Dream Original Bonsai Fertilizer.

-Planted in a plastic bonsai pot.
+Planted in a plastic nursery pot.

 The subject pictured is the EXACT plant we will send you.
 Appearance may vary depending upon the season.

 In stock and available for delivery within two or three working days.

 Price £65.00 - Delivery cost will be added at the checkout.

 Not available for shipping outside the European Union (ie: the USA).
 Importing plants without correct permissions can land you with a VERY big fine or prison time.

 We do not provide cultural information for this tree other than the above (relevant to the UK climate only).
 Please ensure you have the skills and facilities to care for this plant in your location before you decide to purchase.